Electron volt energy resolution with ptychography using a broadband continuum spectrum: Introduction

 \section{Introduction}

 Coherent diffraction imaging (CDI) techniques have opened the doors to diffraction limited resolutions by replacing the image forming lens with an algorithm \cite{Gabor_1948, Sayre_1980, Miao_2015,Hoppe_1969} to solve for the phase problem.
 Achieving such high resolution is reliant upon an high quality illumination, namely high coherence.
-Understanding how to extract the maximum information from the available coherent flux is critical to the development of ptychography and to push the limits of resolution across all imaging regimes.
-The coherence requirements for CDI are explained with clarity by Spence and collaborators \cite{Spence_2004} in their 2004 article in terms of lateral (spatial) and longitudinal (temporal) coherence.
+Understanding how to extract the maximum information from the available coherent flux is critical to push the limits of resolution across all imaging regimes.

-Ptychography is a scanning CDI technique \cite{Rodenburg_2007}, where an object is scanned across the illumination at overlapping steps while recording diffraction patterns in the far field.
+The coherence requirements for CDI are explained with clarity in two 2004 papers by Spence \cite{Spence_2004} and van der Veen \cite{van_der_Veen_2004} in terms of lateral (spatial) and longitudinal (temporal) coherence.
+Ptychography \cite{Rodenburg_2007} is a scanning CDI technique, where an object larger than the illumination is scanned across the illumination at overlapping steps while recording diffraction patterns in the far field.
 By means of scanning, ptychography synthetically extends the lateral coherence length to match the object size.
 Nellist et al. in the electron regime \cite{Nellist_1995}, and later Thibault and Menzel in the x-ray regime \cite{Thibault_2013}, showed that the additional constraints in the object plane provided by the scanning process, can be used to relax the spatial coherence requirements.
 If the lateral coherence length is shorter than the illumination width, the partially coherent illumination can be interpreted as a mix of fully coherent states (or modes), incoherent to each other, and each independent mode can be recovered.
-This approach has enabled ptychography to deal with experimental issues such as a large source size or mechanical vibrations in the setup\cite{Li_2016}, making ptychography a robust experimental technique.
+This approach has enabled ptychography to deal with experimental issues such as large source size or mechanical vibrations in the setup \cite{Li_2016}, making the technique experimentally robust.